Illinois Massage Therapist State Requirements

 How to Become a Massage Therapist in Illinois

-- Must complete at least 600 clock hours of supervised massage therapy education passing each course with a 70% or higher
+Massage Training: Complete at least 600 clock hours of supervised massage therapy education at an approved school.

-- Pass either the Federation of State Massage Therapy Board (FSMTB) or the National Certification Board for Therapeutic Massage & Bodywork (NCBTMB) national license exam
+National Certification Board for Therapeutic Massage & Bodywork (NCBTMB) exam.

 Massage Therapy Schools in Illinois